-(iii) Exploration and evaluation assets & Mineral property interests
+(iii) Exploration and evaluation assets

 Although the Company has taken steps to verify title to mineral properties in which it has an interest in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee the Company's title.
-Property title may be subject to unregistered prior agreements and non-compliance with regulatory requirements.
+Property title may be subject to unregistered prior agreements and noncompliance with regulatory requirements.

-Recovery of amounts indicated under mining properties and the related exploration and evaluation assets are subject to the discovery of economically recoverable reserves, the Company's ability to obtain the necessary permits, the Company's ability to obtain the financing required to complete development and profitable future production or the proceeds from the sale of such assets.
+Recovery of amounts indicated under exploration and evaluation assets are subject to the discovery of economically recoverable reserves, the Company's ability to obtain the necessary permits, the Company's ability to obtain the financing required to complete development and profitable future production or the proceeds from the sale of such assets.